 How Do Ultrasounds Work?

 Ultrasound scans are used to see the inside of the human body to diagnose certain conditions or monitor an unborn baby.
 They work in a way that uses high-frequency sound waves for creating an image of a body part or organ.
 This is achieved by a small probe that gives off high-frequency sound waves.
 They can’t be heard though, but they show an image that the doctors use to interpret your state.
-These images are seen on the monitor as a moving image and show everything that’s necessary to diagnose a condition or assess the state of your unborn baby.
+These images are seen on the monitor as moving images and show everything that’s necessary to diagnose a condition or assess the state of your unborn baby.

 How Is an Ultrasound Performed and How Long Does an Ultrasound Take?